 Afterwards, I have always apologized for my sins, but it’s challenging to apologize for things you don’t remember.
 I’m often horrified to hear the things I said in this anger state.
 It’s easily conceivable how someone who is not being properly treated for their bipolar disorder could commit acts of violence.

 Author’s Note: Keep in mind that people with a mental illness are unlikely to cause physical harm to anyone but themselves.
 Often, mental illness patients commit violent acts at a similar rate to the general population, unless there is a history of substance abuse.
-For more information, see this article from Harvard Medical School.
+For more information, see this article from the American Psychological Association.

 My earliest bipolar rage episode happened in elementary school, long before I knew anything about bipolar disorder.
 I have no memory of why, but something caused me to turn on one of my closest friends.
 In an instant, he was on the ground with a bloody nose.